pagekite/upagekite/README.md

 The app should then run!

-By default, the install helper scans the `upagekite/` and `webapp/` folders for changed files and uploads anything new, configurs WiFi and pagekite credentials and launches the app.
+By default, the install tool scans the `upagekite/` and `webapp/` folders for changed files and uploads anything new, configures WiFi and PageKite credentials and launches the app.
 But it can do other things too, see `pydoc3 upagekite.esp32_install` for details.